nathrobel/Distributed-Systems/README.md

 Objective:
 Implement a strategy to reserve the same numbered slot for both the hotel and the band, ensuring concurrency handling and message delays.

-Steps:
-    Check for Availability:
+1. Check for Availability:

      The client checks for available slots in both the hotel and band systems, focusing on the first 20 slots.

-    Book the Earliest Common Slot:
+2. Book the Earliest Common Slot:

      The client books the earliest available common slot in both systems.

-    Release Other Booked Slots:
+3. Release Other Booked Slots:
      If a slot is reserved, the client releases other less optimal booked slots.

-    Recheck for Better Bookings:
+4. Recheck for Better Bookings:

      The client periodically checks for better available slots and updates the reservation if a better slot is found.

-    Display Appropriate Messages:
+5. Display Appropriate Messages:

      The client provides feedback messages to the user regarding the status of their reservations.

-    Ensure Delay Between Requests:
+6. Ensure Delay Between Requests:

       A delay of at least 1 second is enforced between successive requests to prevent denial of service attacks.

    ![mySession2](mySession2pt1.png)
    ![mySession2](Mysession2pt2.png)